 The word acolyte means “follower” or “attendant.”
 An acolyte assists the priest and other ministers during the service to help make things run smoothly.
 An acolyte can assist in worship by carrying a processional cross, lighting candles, holding the Gospel book, holding candles or “torches”, assisting a deacon or priest set up and clean up at the altar, handing the offering plates to ushers, and many other tasks as seen fit by the priest.
 Acolytes are usually youth but may be an adult.
-If interested in possibly participating in this ministry, please contact The Rev. Deacon John Gaskill.
+If interested in participating in this ministry, please contact Charles Pringle.

 A Lay Eucharist Minister, or “Chalice Bearer,” is a person licensed by the bishop to administer the consecrated wine of the eucharist.
 At St. Andrew’s Eucharistic ministers usually vest in an alb.
 Generally, they volunteer to serve and are trained by the the Rector or our Deacon.

 The Eucharistic ministers at St. Andrew’s do not take their positions lightly and consider their ministry a special responsibility.

 Lectors are non-ordained volunteers who participate in a ministry of service to the congregation.
 Lectors rise out of the congregation to move to the lectern to read the lessons from the Bible during the service.

 A Lay Eucharistic Visitor (LEV) is a layperson authorized to take the Consecrated Elements in a timely manner following a Celebration of Holy Eucharist to members of the congregation who, by reason of illness or infirmity, were unable to be present at the Celebration.
 Eucharistic Visits may take place in a home, hospital, rehab center or nursing home.